Amphetamine (By mouth)

 - Extended-release capsule and tablet: Swallow the medicine whole.
 Do not crush, break, or chew it.

 - Extended-release disintegrating tablet: Make sure your hands are dry before you handle the disintegrating tablet.
 Peel back the foil from the blister pack, then remove the tablet.
-Do not push the tablet through the foil.
-Place the tablet in your mouth.
-After it has melted, swallow or take a drink of water.
+Do not push Adzenys XR-ODT® through the foil.
+You may push Evekeo ODT through the back of the foil to remove it.
+Place the whole tablet on your tongue.
+Do not chew or crush it.
+You may move the tablet around between the tongue and the roof of the mouth until it melts.

 - Extended-release oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Shake the bottle just before each use.
 Do not mix Adzenys ER with any food or liquid before taking it.